Varun00497/Amazon-Content-Trends-and-Insights-project/README.md

 ## Conclusion

-This analysis highlights Netflix’s strategic focus on expanding its global content library and diversifying genres to appeal to a broader audience.
+This analysis highlights Amazon’s strategic focus on expanding its global content library and diversifying genres to appeal to a broader audience.
 The findings provide actionable insights for content acquisition, marketing, and regional targeting.
 Advanced SQL techniques enabled efficient extraction of trends and patterns, demonstrating the value of data-driven decision-making in the streaming industry.